AI Automation for Small Business: 10 Workflows That Save 20+ Hours Per Week

 Workflow 8: Job Applications/Inbox → AI Screening + Ranking → Shortlist to HR

-The manual version: You're a growing business and you posted a job listing.
+The manual version is a volume problem that sneaks up on you.
+You're a growing business and you posted a job listing.
 You now have 150 applications.
 You're reading every one, which takes 20–30 minutes per application.
 You don't have time for this.

 The automated version: